32nd ANNUAL STUDENT RESEARCH FORUM POSTER PRESENTATIONS - CALL FOR ABSTRACTS

 - All abstracts MUST be submitted via the online Student Abstract Registration Form

-Abstract submission deadline has been extended from 11:59 PM on Sunday, January 24th to 11:59 PM on Monday, January 25th.
+Abstract submission deadline is Thursday, November 30th at 11:59 pm.
 Please note: We will not be taking late submissions past this date.
 Once you have entered your abstract through the Student Abstract Entry form you are automatically accepted into the Poster Forum and will be scheduled to present at the Forum.
-The Survey Monkey confirmation page is your confirmation of registration.
+The Smartsheet Confirmation email is your confirmation of registration.

-Registration and Poster Session will be held at the Health Sciences Library, 1st Floor
+Registration and Poster Session will be held at the Education 2, North and South

 Session 1: 1 pm – 2:15 pm